 This post contains affiliate links.
 Read the affiliate disclosure.

-Before we dive into specific lenses, there are a couple of very common questions that come up when it comes to understanding the differences between lenses:
+Before we dive into food photography lenses, there are a couple of common questions that come up when it comes to understanding the differences between lenses:

 - What do the lens numbers mean?